Growth of quasi-convex subgroups in groups with a constricting element: Introduction

-\textbf{(C) Hierarchical quasi-convexity.} In hierarchically hyperbolic groups there is a notion of convex cocompactness more natural than Morseness.
+\paragraph{Hierarchical quasi-convexity.} In hierarchically hyperbolic groups there is a notion of convex cocompactness more natural than Morseness.
 Let $G$ be a hierarchically hyperbolic group.
-A subgroup $H$ of $G$ is hierarchically quasi-convex if and only if for every $\kappa\ge 1$, there exists $\eta\ge 0$ such that $H$ is $\eta$-quasi-convex with respect to the set of all the $\kappa$-hierarchy paths of $G$.
-See \cite[Proposition~5.7]{RussSpriTran21}.
+A subgroup $H$ of $G$ is hierarchically quasi-convex if and only if for every $\kappa\ge 1$, there exists $\eta\ge 0$ such that $H$ is $\eta$-quasi-convex with respect to the set of all the $\kappa$-hierarchy paths of $G$, \cite[Proposition~5.7]{russell_convexity_2021}.
+Finally, in view of \autoref{rem:infty} (ii) and \autoref{ex:applications} (ii), we deduce two more applications from \autoref{th:entropy1} and \autoref{th:entropy2}: